LoboWolfCode/YT-Playlist-Downloader/README.md

 ## Features

 - Downloads audio from YouTube videos.
-- Saves audio files in MP3 format.
+- Saves audio files in your desired file format.
-- Files are saved to a predefined directory: `D:\Music\Ipod`.
+- Files are saved to a predefined directory.

 ## Content Table (Ctrl-f to get your desired use-case code)